 - Curriculum Leader

-Form tutors can be contacted via the student journal.
-If you email or phone the school to speak to a particular member of staff we will try and get back to you as soon as we can, normally within 24 hours.
+Mentors (tutors) can be contacted via email or phone the school to speak to a particular member of staff we will try and get back to you as soon as we can, normally within 24 hours.
 Highdown is a very busy school, and of course teachers are busy teaching lessons and therefore we may not be able to talk to you or call you back immediately.